olmallet81/GALGO-2.0/README.md

 int main()
 {
-   // initializing parameters lower and upper bounds
+   // initializing parameters lower and upper bounds galgo::Parameter<double> par1({0.0,1.0});
-   // an initial value can be added inside the initializer list after the upper bound galgo::Parameter<double> par1({0.0,1.0});
    galgo::Parameter<double> par2({0.0,13.0});
+   // an initial value can be added inside the initializer list after the upper bound
-   // here both parameter will be encoded using 16 bits the default value inside the template declaration
+   // both parameter will be encoded using 16 bits (default value)
    // this value can be modified but has to remain between 1 and 64
+   // example using 20 and 32 bits and intial values of 0.5 and 1.0:
+   // galgo::Parameter<double,20> par1({0.0,1.0,0.5});
+   // galgo::Parameter<double,32> par2({0.0,13.0,1.0});

    // initiliazing genetic algorithm galgo::GeneticAlgorithm<double> ga(MyObjective<double>::Objective,100,50,true,par1,par2);